Stephen Murray-Smith: War and university

-In July 1942 he embarked for New Guinea, where he served as a Bren gunner in a commando unit, the 2/5th Independent Company.
+In July 1942, Murray-Smith embarked for New Guinea, where he served as a Bren gunner in a commando unit, the 2/5th Independent Company.
 His unit fought the Japanese at Wau.
 He contributed to the company's history after the war, of which John McLaren says, "His accounts of the travails of the track, the disastrous attack on a Japanese post, the hazards of allied air support, and the hilarious mismanagement of the retreat from Wau describe vividly what it was like to be an infantryman in trying conditions and at the end of a long chain of command."
 Murray-Smith later recalled: "The army consolidated the two important lessons I had already learned from boarding school: how to stay alive under difficulties, and the idiocy of authority."

 After his discharge in early 1945 he resumed his studies at Melbourne, completing an honours Arts degree in history followed by a Dip.Ed., while taking a prominent part in student politics with his close friend Ian Turner.

 Europe and Overland

-He joined the Communist Party of Australia in 1945.
+Murray-Smith joined the Communist Party of Australia in 1945.
 In early 1948, in a civil ceremony in Melbourne, he married Nita Bluthal, whose Jewish family had arrived in Australia from Poland in 1938.
 From 1948 to 1951 he and Nita lived in London and Prague, where he worked for the news agency Telepress.

 They returned to Melbourne, and bought a house in the outer bayside suburb of Mount Eliza.
 Murray-Smith worked as the organising secretary of the Australian Peace Council from 1952 to 1958, and became a prominent member of the Melbourne Realist Writers' Group.
 He edited several editions of the Group's magazine, Realist Writer, from 1952 to 1954.
 In 1954, with financial assistance brokered by Judah Waten, he founded the quarterly literary magazine Overland.
 Overland, said Murray-Smith later, aimed "to talk of books and writing in an unselfconscious way with the assumption that there was no reason whatsoever why 'ordinary people' should not enjoy such writing and participate in it".

 In 1958, when Ian Turner was expelled from the Communist Party, Murray-Smith resigned his membership.
 In order to prevent the Communists taking over Overland, he and Turner took the subscriber lists and hid them.
 Murray-Smith was determined that Overland should "avoid the dreadful humorlessness and dogmatism of the fully convinced".
 He continued to edit Overland until his death in 1988.